preciofishbone/OmniaDocsG2/general-assets/share-document/index.rst

-Share Documents
+Share documents
 ===========================================

-A block can be set up, for example using an Action Button, to let users easily share a document with others by uploading it locally on a page.
-This can very useful, especially in a Comunity, but can be used in other types of apps as well.
+A block can be set up, for example using an action button, to let users easily share a document with others by uploading it locally on a page.
+This can very useful, especially in a community, but can be used in other types of apps as well.

 One document can be uploaded each time.
 A document uploaded this way will be read only.

 This is needed:

-+ A property, for example Document Data.
++ A property, for example Document data.
-+ A Page Type for this purpose, with an iFrame block pointing to the property.
++ A page type for this purpose, with an iFrame block pointing to the property.
 + A page set up to list the uploaded, local documents.

-Note that this can be added to Setup for the central Community template, and added to the Community Layouts, so Share Documents functionality will be added automatically to all new communities.
+Note that this can be added to setup for the central community template, and added to the community layouts, so functionality for sharing documents swill be added automatically to all new communities.

 Implementation example
 *************************
-Here's an example, where Share Document is available in a community:
+Here's an example, where sharing documents is available in a community:

 .. image:: share-document-button.png